AlexandraEL9/MS2-seize-the-day/README.md

 ### Further Testing
 -   A large amount of repeated testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+# A Word on Automated testing (TDD)
+- **Automated Testing**: Automated testing is the use of software tools and scripts to execute pre-defined test cases on a software application without manual intervention.
+It aims to verify that the application functions correctly and meets specified requirements.
+Automated testing can significantly speed up the testing process, improve accuracy by eliminating human error, and allow for more frequent and thorough testing, especially for repetitive tasks.

+For this project, I chhose not to use automated testing.
+My reasons for this are that, due to the complexity of the project and my own level of competence with javaScript, I had neither the bandwith nor the time due to deadlines and commitments.
+Were this project to continue developing, I would possibly use TDD in the following ways:
+- **Possible Uses in this project**:
+- *To-do list feature:* Test that a new item can be added.
+Test that an item can be marked as complete.
+Test that the list is cleared.
+- *Timer feature:* Test that the timer starts when the button is clicked.
+- *Reminder feature:* Test that a new reminder can be added.
+- *Subscription modal:* Test that the modal opens when the 'Join Us' button is clicked.

+Automated testing would have been handy, particularly as the development of this project went through many stages of development and changes often impacted other elements.
+Automated testing may have helped catch issues.
+There are also a number of timed elements which were onerous to check manually every time I logged in to check nothing had happened during development.

 ### Known Bugs/ issues